Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Table renderer is displayed artifacts matching your search in a table.
-Columns of the table are tracker fields and rows of the table are the artifacts. ?) shows an example of a table renderer.
+Columns of the table are tracker fields and rows of the table are the artifacts. `A Tracker browsing screen`_) shows an example of a table renderer.

 You can select the fields of the renderer (using the Toggle columns link), reorder the fields using drag and drop, sort artifact list by